ekwoka/freshport/markdown/blog/now-listening.md

 This leaves a bit of a gap in how your portfolio itself can demonstrate your abilities.
 One nice little touch I found I could add to my portfolio was a little "Currently Listening" widget, that, if I'm listening on Spotify, displays the song I'm listening to.

-In this article I'll take you threw how I implemented this on my portfolio, to inspire how you could implement a similar widget (or other kind) on yours!
+In this article I'll take you through how I implemented this on my portfolio, to inspire how you could implement a similar widget on yours!

 > Note: My portfolio is implemented in Fresh, a fullstack SSR framework built on Preact and Deno.
 I'll be mainly showing how this widget is implemented in this context, with sample code assuming the same.
 This should be fairly easily translated to NextJS, React app, Vue, or whatever.